 The Ensemble Bayona was awarded the Dwight and Ursula Mamlok Prize 2020 and will make their debut in the Konzerthaus Berlin in October 2021.

 Music would not be the same without the influences of other art-forms like literature, painting, theatre and cinema.
 Ensemble Bayona believes in the strength of the interdisciplinary nature of music, a perspective that makes every single one of their projects stand out.
-They were honoured to receive the CREAR 2018 prize from the Youth College of Aragón in recognition of these innovative elements/ideas in their first concert in the Auditorium de Zaragoza.
-This ensemble has a flexible formation, which combines strings, winds and percussion according to the requirements of each programme.
+They were honoured to receive the prize CREAR 2018 from the Youth College of Aragón in recognition of these innovative elements/ideas in their first concert in the Auditorium de Zaragoza.
+This ensemble has a flexible formation, which combines strings, winds, piano and percussion according to the requirements of each programme.
 Being Eros Jaca the artistic director, its members are distinguished performers of an international level who share the strong desire to rise above the traditional concept of the classical concert and create authentic communication between the performers and the audience.

 Artistic Director / Violoncello.
 He has performed as a soloist with many orchestras and in major concert halls of Europe such as: Auditorio Nacional de Música in Madrid, St. James Picadilly in London, the Palau de la Música Catalana in Barcelona and the Tonhalle in Zurich.
-He works with composers like Heinz Holliger, Helmut Lachenmann and Antón García Abril, and performs in the German Festival Donaueschinger Musiktage or in the Frankfurter Hof Main.
+He works with composers like Heinz Holliger, Helmut Lachenmann and Antón García Abril, and performs in the German Festival Donaueschinger Musiktage or in the Frankfurter Hof Mainz.
 He was a guest artist in the famous American ensemble Bang on a Can All – Stars.

-Piano, she is a swiss – French pianist.
+Piano.
 She has won several prizes and has performed as a soloist with orchestras like the Zurich Chamber Orchestra, Symphony Orchestra Biel Solothurn, Norddeutsche Philharmonie Rostock, Stadtorchester Solothurn amongst others.
 She has studied in Bern, Switzerland, with Tomasz Herbut and in Brussels with Aleksandar Madzar.
 Her interest for the contemporary music lead her to work with Marta Kurtág and Wolfgang Rihm.
 She is a passionate chamber musician and Lied accompanist.

 Violin.
 She studied in the Escuela Superior de Música Reina Sofía in Madrid with Zakhar Bron and at the Zürcher Hochschule der Künste.
 She obtained Prizes at Juventudes Musicales de España and the Bronze Medal at the International Wieniawski-Lipinski Competition amongst others.
 As a member of the London based group “Jubilee String Quartett” she obtained the 2nd prize at the Karol Szymanowski Competition in Poland.
-She is teaching at the Conservatorio Superior de Aragon.
+She is currently teaching at the Conservatorio Superior de Madrid.

 Viola, she is the principal viola of the ‘Orquesta del Principado de Asturias’.
 She collaborates regularly with different orchestras and workes with conductors like Rusell Davies, Sir.
 Colin Davis y Herbert Blomstedt.
 She is a passionate chamber musician and enjoys teaching; she was for example a guest teacher in the ‘Laetitia Musica Summer-Academy’ in Hong Kong.
 She studied at the Conservatorium van Amsterdam with Marjolein Dispa and at the Universität Mozarteum Salzburg with Veronika Hagen.